Addepar/ember-table/tests/dummy/app/pods/docs/guides/main/infinite-scroll/template.md

 # Infinite Scroll

-Ember Table provides all the building blocks required to build an infinite scrolling table.
+Infinite scroll is a common UI pattern where additional table rows are loaded as the user scrolls toward the bottom of the table.
+Ember Table does not provide infinite scrolling out of the box, but it has all the parts required to build an infinite scrolling table.

 {{#docs-demo as |demo|}}
   {{#demo.example}}